-Join Eric Wing for an in-depth discussion in this video Opening and viewing models, part of Up and Running with BIM 360 Glue.
+Join Eric Wing for an in-depth discussion in this video Opening and viewing models, part of Learning BIM 360 Glue.

 - Now that we have a merged model…we can start drilling into individual objects…and start changing how they look.…By jumping into a merged model…I'd like to look at the drawing window…and at the base functionality.…So let's sign in.…Password.…And I'm going to sign on in.…Let's go into Lynda.com.…Let's open up Lynda Combined.…